Enable cleaner, smarter tech for Europe’s future

 Digital tools and innovation should be at the core of EU environmental goals.
 However, a coherent regulatory framework covering a range of topics – including batteries, digital labelling, and waste – should be put in place for this to happen.

-The way forward for Europe:
+The way forward for bold and ambitious simplification:

 I. Align environmental and industrial policy.